wessenstam/demoguide/docs/srvpam/mod3/mod3.md

 Problem is that even a command like ``sudo yum update`` is honored to be run.

----

-**Note**
+!!!
+Warning

-**If you run this command, please cancel the action by typing "N" at the question, or be faced to possibly wait a 5 - 10 minutes as the system WILL update ALL packages**
+    If you run this command, please cancel the action by typing "N" at the question, or be faced to possibly wait a 5 - 10 minutes as the system WILL update ALL packages

----

 Now try the dzinfo command and see that the account is "unknown" to the Server PAM solution (no roles assigned and no privileged command rights).
 So running ``dzdo yum update zip`` will have no effect.
 It will show an error.